openedx/edx-documentation/en_us/shared/subsections/open_response_assessments/CreateORAAssignment.rst

    that step, the step will no longer be part of the assignment and your changes will not be saved.

-.. _PA Student Training Step:
+.. _PA Learner Training Step:

 ========================
-Student Training
+Learner Training
 ========================

-For the student training step, you enter one or more responses that you have created, then select an option for each criterion in your rubric.
+For the learner training step, you enter one or more responses that you have created, then select an option for each criterion in your rubric.

-.. note:: You must enter your complete rubric on the **Rubric** tab before you can select options for the student training responses.
-If you later change one of your criteria or any of its options, you must also update the student training step.
+.. note:: You must enter your complete rubric on the **Rubric** tab before you can select options for the learner training responses.
+If you later change one of your criteria or any of its options, you must also update the learner training step.

-To add and score student training responses, follow these steps.
+To add and score learner training responses, follow these steps.

 #.
-Under **Step: Student Training**, locate the first **Scored Response** section.
+Under **Step: Learner Training**, locate the first **Scored Response**
+   section.
 #.
 In the **Response** field, enter the text of your example response.
 #.
-Under **Response Score**, for each criterion, select the option that you want.
+Under **Response Score**, for each criterion, select the option that you
+   want.

 For more information, see :ref:`PA Learner Training Assessments`.